Choir auditions for Spring 2018 will take place Monday, January 22 from 4:00-6:30pm in Schmucker Hall.

-Audition sign up sheets will be posted at Schmucker 212 during orientation week.
+Audition sign up sheets are posted at Schmucker 212.
 Sign up as soon as possible to get your first choice of time.
 The audition takes about 10 minutes.
-Sign up for a time in between all the other things you have to do during orientation.

 Who should audition?

 Everyone!
 We want to make sure that we get you into the right choir and the right voice part.

 Is auditioning difficult?